acadadev/rosrider_doc/01_SPECS/README.md

 ### Advanced Features

+The inclusion of a cascaded current loop significantly enhances the control architecture by placing a high-bandwidth current controller inside the velocity loop; this allows for precise torque control, faster response to disturbances, and a more stable overall system compared to simple single-loop designs.

 | :---| :---|
 | **Cascaded Current Loop** | A cascaded current loop enables precise torque control and superior dynamic response |
 | **Synchronized ADC** | ADC samples current synchronized with the PWM generator and selectively integrates waveform |